maboalim/spring-cloud-config-server/README.md

 This service used to test the rest template, feign rest client, rubbon client load balancer.
 It callect the currency exchange rate information from external API
 This service register itself in eureka naming server.
+This service register  the requests tracing by zipkins and rabbitMQ

 - currency-conversion-service

 This service used to call the currency-exchange-service to get the currency exchange rate.
 This service created to test the rest template, feign rest client, rubbon client load balancer.
 This service register itself in eureka naming server.
+This service register  the requests tracing by zipkins and rabbitMQ

 Tested inside those projects:
 - JPA